 Nobody expects Invisalign to be easy, and the journey is filled with surprises.
-Some surprises are great, like how awesome your teeth look after treatment, and others can be, well, kind of a pain in the mouth.
+Some surprises are great, like how awesome your teeth look after treatment, and others can be a pain in the mouth.

-Invisalign attachments are one of those not-so-pleasant surprises.
-However, they are necessary for many patients to achieve their ideal smile.
-But what are Invisalign attachments, and how do they work?
+Invisalign attachments are one of those not-so-pleasant surprises, but they're necessary to achieve your ideal smile.
+But what are they, and how do they work?
 In this blog, we’ll cover that question and a few others:

 - What are Invisalign attachments and why are they necessary?